 Benefit 2: Personalization That Scales Without Manual Curation

-McKinsey’s 2023 research found that companies implementing AI-powered personalization achieve revenue growth 5-8% above industry peers, with the highest performers seeing 10-15% uplift.
-The underlying mechanism: AI-driven personalization can process and act on behavioral signals at a volume that manual curation cannot approach.
+The underlying mechanism is straightforward: AI-driven personalization can process and act on behavioral signals at a volume that manual curation cannot approach.

 Rule-based personalization – “users who bought X also bought Y” – requires constant manual tuning and breaks down as the product catalog or user base grows.
 AI-powered personalization learns from behavior and adapts automatically.